nsxiv/nsxiv/etc/CONTRIBUTING.md

       release, the "Added" section for new features, and the "Fixes" section for fixed bugs or regressions.
     * Include pull request IDs with reference style links.
+  * Tag the release with a "vN" tag, where N is the version number.
+Also set the commit message and tag description for the release commit to "Release version N".
+  * Make sure to use an annotated tag (`-a`).
+  * Remember to push the tag to the remote as well (`git push --tags`).

 Mirroring to GitHub: